All Episodes

 They're standing on the Constitution.

-In other words, people that, and I have actually the numbers here.
+In other words, people that, and I have actually the numbers here, I'll give you one number in particular.

-Ice release, 19,000, 723 criminal aliens just in 2015 alone.
+ICE released 19,723 criminal aliens just in 2015 alone.

 Now, not criminal in the sense that they violated our laws and sovereignty and entered this country illegally.

-Now then I'm talking about people that had dangerous drugs either in their possession or were selling it or were guilty of larceny or obstructing the judiciary or Congress or legislature or general crimes or burglary or fraudulent activities, identity theft, assault, uh obstructing the police, domestic violence, weapons offenses, aggravated assault.
+Now, then I'm talking about people that had dangerous drugs either in their possession or were selling it or were guilty of larceny or obstructing the judiciary or Congress or legislature or general crimes or burglary or fraudulent activities, identity theft, assault, obstructing the police, domestic violence, weapons offenses, aggravated assault.

 Let's see, what else?